Your business must comply with Australian trade measurement laws if it:

-For example, a measuring instrument used to sell goods, such as a scale, must be of an approved type when in use for trade with the public direct and used in an approved manner.
+A measuring instrument used to sell goods, such as a scale, must be of an approved type when in use for trade with the public directly, and used in an approved manner.

-If you use a measuring instrument such as a weighing instrument to sell goods you must make sure it is:
+If you use a measuring instrument such as a weighing instrument to sell goods, you must make sure it's:

 - approved for trade use

 - verified before use by a servicing licensee or inspector

 - positioned so that the customer can easily see the measurement process, or else provide a written statement of the measurement

 - kept clean and in good working order

 - verified after each repair or metrological adjustment

 - used in the correct manner.